-Based on the negative experience with tightness of simple linings at most of WWER-440 units, the construction of pool lining at NPP V2 was modified by EGP and GDt SKODA project from the original simple stainless-steel lining to a double lining with leak outlet between the linings.
+Based on the negative experience with tightness of simple linings at most of WWER-440 units, the construction of pool lining at NPP V2 was modified by Energoprojekt (general designer for NPP V1, V2) and GDt SKODA project from the original simple stainless-steel lining to a double lining with leak outlet between the linings.

-All other nuclear installations have been commissioned according to standard programs approved by regulatory bodies in line with the legislation, based on the IAEA recommendations and since 1998 stipulates in detail requirements for course and documentation of commissioning so as to verify safety functions of the nuclear installation.
+All other nuclear installations have been commissioned according to standard programs approved by regulatory bodies in line with the legislation, based on the IAEA recommendations.